Ystad, Sweden. Photo by Canva

 Eating and Drinking in Ystad

-After a day of such wandering, you will likely have worked up a healthy appetite.
+After a day of wandering, you will likely have a healthy appetite.
 However, eating out in Scandinavia is expensive.
-Subsequently, the cost may tempt you to take something back to your lodgings.
+Subsequently, the cost may tempt you to return something to your lodgings.

 If you plan to wash it down with a few beers or a bottle of wine, be aware of the restrictions on buying liquor for home consumption in Sweden.

-Full-strength alcoholic drinks, spirits, wine and most beer, can only be purchased at the state-owned Systembolaget chain of stores.
+Full-strength alcoholic drinks, spirits, wine, and most beer can only be purchased at the state-owned Systembolaget chain of stores.
 There’s only one of these in Ystad.
-It is open from 10 am to 6 pm on weekdays (7 pm on Thursdays), from 10 am to 2 pm on Saturdays.
-It’s closed Sundays and most public holidays.
+It is open from 10 am to 6 pm on weekdays (7 pm on Thursdays) and from 10 am to 2 pm on Saturdays.
+It’s closed on Sundays and most public holidays.

 Train tracks in Stockholm